kampfj/Room-Matching-Machine/README.md

 2. Open `Terminal`

-3. Navigate to project directory (be sure to place `names.txt` in same folder.
+3. Navigate to project directory (be sure to place `names.txt` in same folder).

 4. run `javac *.java` to compile the project